levidyrek/quiz-app/README.md

+# Quiz App

-This app takes data from a specific Google doc and formats them as quiz questions.
+This Android app takes data from a specific (no longer active) Google doc and formats them as quiz questions.
 It was developed as a part of an interview process for a mobile development position.